Product Catalog (PCAT)

 General ordering activities are described in the Ordering Overview.

-Service requests should be placed using Interconnect Mediated Access (IMA) Extensible Markup Language (XML), IMA Graphical User Interface (GUI), or faxed to (888) 796-9089.
+Service requests should be placed using EASE-LSR Extensible Markup Language (XML) or EASE-LSR Graphical User Interface (GUI).

 Local Exchange Services, Business and Residence POTS service requests are submitted using the following LSOG forms: